amaurits/maurits/content/_index.md

   I am also a serious runner, and used to race marathons regularly (that's me on the left).

-  __Note: this website is under construction through the end of February 2022.
-Apologies for broken links or strange text!__

 text_align_left: true
 image_left: false
 images: